AN ELF’S DAY OFF

 “Santa will get right on that,” Gildy grumped as she tossed the request in the trash.

-She put requests for soccer balls, phones, ukuleles, and dollhouses in a red velvet bag and lugged the bag to the sled outside.
+She put requests for soccer balls, phones, ukuleles, and dollhouses in a red velvet bag that already contained the online requests she’d printed and lugged the bag to the sled outside.
 As it was December, the sky was black and full of stars even though it wasn’t yet dinner time.
 The sled was lit up by the light flooding out from the office.

 Only one human visits the North Pole, and in this day and age, that person is Brigit.
 She flies her mail plane and lands expertly on the red-lightbulb-lined runway every day, twice a day in December.
 As today was December 23rd, her bags were extra full as she hauled them toward Gildy.